 In discussion items, Mrs. Laura Snodgrass addressed the Board with an idea for bringing on a Rocket mascot.
 Mrs. Snodgrass and Board members discussed how a mascot might increase Rocket pride and spirit, and create excitement among students and the school community.
 Mr. Parmigian and the Board discussed how Mr. Drew Grahl, Director of Athletics, and others should take the time to think through the many details that need to be worked out with a mascot, and to get the input of parents, staff, and students about the design of the mascot.

 The Board also discussed the future of its facilities and providing the best and safest educational environment for children now and for decades into the future.
 Board members discussed that they want the input of a wide range of school district stakeholders on the future of school facilities.
 The Board decided that it should have a joint meeting of its Facilities, Finance, and Communications Committees to have meaningful and focused discussions, ask a wide range of questions, and get educated about options for the future of school facilities in B-C-S School District.
 Board members explained that they have a responsibility for exploring all options to provide the best educational spaces for the students of Benton-Carroll-Salem Schools.

 A Special Board meeting was slated for Tuesday, July 8, at 5:30 p.m. at the Board Office.

-The next Regular Meeting of the B-C-S Board of Education is slated for July 23 at 5 p.m.at the Board of Education Office.
+The next Regular Benton-Carroll-Salem Board of Education meeting is scheduled for Tuesday, July 22, at 6 p.m. at the Board Office.